dickinson-comp130-01-fa2023/comp130-web/exams.md

 * You may not use any other tools such as artificial intelligence assistance for programming, online forums, or any other form of assistance.

+## Written exam 2

+The exam covers topics 6-10 and Social/Ethical III.
+All other aspects of the exam are identical to Written Exam 1.